Around the World in 80 Days (2021 TV series): Production

 Filming locations included South Africa and Romania.
 Filming was suspended in March 2020 due to the COVID-19 pandemic, but resumed on 1 October that year.
 In November 2021, ahead of the premiere, it was announced the series had been renewed for a second series.
 The main title score is by Hans Zimmer and Christian Lundberg.
+In October 2024, TVLine reported that a spokesperson from Masterpiece could not "confirm any further seasons" beyond the first.

 Release

 Around the World in 80 Days first premiered in Belgium on 5 December 2021.
 ZDF released the complete series online in Germany on 11 December 2021, with an on-air release from 21 December to 23 December.
 The series premiered on France 2 in France on 20 December 2021, and in Norway on NRKs streaming website on 25 December 2021, with linear broadcasting the following days during Boxing Week.
 In the United Kingdom the series premiered on BBC One on 26 December 2021, and on Masterpiece for PBS in the United States on 2 January 2022.
+The series premiered on Rai 2 in Italy in January 2024 and simultaneously streaming on Raiplay.
+In Greece the show aired in August 2024 in ERT3 at 20:00pm.

 Reception

 The review aggregator website Rotten Tomatoes reported a 79% approval rating with an average rating of 6.4/10, based on 14 reviews.
 The website's critical consensus reads, "Around the World in 80 Days sometimes stumbles when it tries to add modern resonance to Jules Verne's globetrotting epic, but the core cast make for terrific travel companions."
 Metacritic gave the series a weighted average score of 61 out of 100 based on reviews from 16 critics, indicating "generally favorable reviews".
-Rebecca Nicholson of The Guardian gave it four out five stars, praising its cast, production values and escapism, but found the first episode slow in its setup.
+Rebecca Nicholson of The Guardian gave the first episode four out five stars, praising its cast, production values and escapism, but found the episode slow in its setup.
 The Telegraph gave it three out of five stars.
 Daniel Fienberg of The Hollywood Reporter felt the plot did not justify eight episodes, but praised Tennant's performance.

 Ed Cumming of The Independent gave it two stars, feeling the budget did not do the epic scope of the novel justice.
-James Delingpole in The Spectator also gave a negative review of the series, complaining about its attempts to speak to contemporary political issues (though the original novel was also inspired by topical subjects of its own day, such as rapid technological progress and the growing travel industry).
+James Delingpole in The Spectator also gave a negative review of the series, complaining about its attempts to speak to contemporary political issues.
 He criticized the updated characteristics of Fix and Passepartout, as well as inconsistencies such as Passepartout's lack of upset at the death of his brother.